OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 --

-Deadline:
+- Deadline:

-- officially 60 days after the 28/02/2017
+    - Officially 60 days after the 28/02/2017
     - BUT will have to be over for the Review

 => PLANNING WILL BE DONE WHEN DATE IS KNOWN